jakeogh/dnsgate/README.md

 **dnsmasq-blacklist** reads two popular /etc/hosts blocking lists```[1]``` and converts them to /etc/dnsmasq.conf or /etc/hosts format.

 Unlike conventional [hosts file blocking](http://winhelp2002.mvps.org/hosts.htm), dnsmasq does not require the listing of each subdomain.
-If the --trim-subdomains option is enabled subdomain changes wont subvert blocking.
+If the `--trim-subdomains` option is enabled subdomain changes wont subvert blocking (unless --hosts is also enabled).

 Using dnsmasq has another benefit; caching repeated DNS queries decreases the time it takes to load web pages.